-Fentanyl Citrate Injection may cause severe bradvcardia. severe ypotension, and syncope.
+Fentanyl Citrate Injection may cause severe bradycardia, severe hypotension including orthostatic hypotension, and syncope.
 There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics) [see Drug Interactions (7)].
-In patients with circulatory shock, Fentanyl Citrate Injection may cause vasodilation that can further reduce cardiac output and blood pressure.
+In patients with circulatory shock.
+Fentanyl Citrate Injection may cause vasodilation that can further reduce cardiac output and blood pressure.
 Monitor these patients for signs of hypotension after initiating or titrating the dosage of Fentanyl Citrate Injection.